camunda/camunda-docs/docs/components/optimize/userguide/process-analysis/outlier-analysis.md

 ## Significant variable values

 When looking at the duration outlier instances, you can analyze the data further to find the root cause of why these instances took so long.
 Click on the significant variables tab to view a table that lists significant variable values in the outlier instances.

 It also allows you to see how many times this variable value occurred in the outlier instances compared to the rest of the process instances.
 This can give you a good idea of whether there is a correlation between a variable value and a flow node taking more time than expected.
-In our example, we can see that for most of our duration outliers the delay variable was set to `true`.
+In our example, we can see that for most of our duration outliers, the delay variable was set to `true`.

 ![outlier analysis example 3](./img/outlierExample_3_Variables.png)